KORPSE/disciple/README.md

 ### Features

 #### Lazy dependency binding
-Default all bindings are lazy
+By default all bindings are lazy

 #### Binding by name
 ```scala